-To automatically boot from the recovery media please make sure the on-board BIOS is set up to boot from CD/USB first.
+To automatically boot from the Recovery CD make sure the on-board BIOS is set up to boot from CD first.

-2. Once it has been loaded, you will see the Universal Application Launcher.
+4. Once you accept the agreement, you will see the Universal Application Launcher.
 In general it enables to run components of the product, load drivers for undefined hardware or establish a network connection.

-- 3. Click on the required operation to start.
-Hints on the selected at the moment item will help you make the right choice. - 4.
+- 5. Click on the required operation to start.
+Hints on the selected at the moment item will help you make the right choice; - 6.
 Consult the help system by pressing ALT+F1 to know more on the subject.